Author: StarLight Massacre

 "I'll see if I can track Harry as Padfoot."
 Sirius sighed, tugging at his overlong hair.
 "Remus you need to get some rest."

-"I believe that leaves me to inform Mr and Mrs Granger and Arthur and his elder sons what has happened."
+"I believe that leaves me to inform Mister and Missus Granger, and Arthur and his elder sons what has happened."
 Dumbledore said wearily, stroking his beard.
-"I can only hope that Harry hasn't gotten too far and we catch him up quickly."
+"I can only hope that Harry hasn't gotten too far and we can catch him up quickly."

 The four men went their separate ways then, Sirius and Remus trying not to look at the bodies that their Harry had unintentionally killed while he was in the form of a werewolf with absolutely no control and no memory of what he had done.